 Today is Thanksgiving in the United States, and American families everywhere are coming together to celebrate family, life, and all the good that happened over the past year.

-The real first Thanksgiving (with the pilgrims and Native Americans and all that) happened a lot differently, of course.
-It was more in line with the old tradition of celebrating the harvest (and the fact they survived that first year!).
+The real first Thanksgiving (with the pilgrims and Native Americans) happened a lot differently, of course.
+It was more in line with the old tradition of celebrating the harvest (and the fact that they survived that first year!).

-So, as I think about this day and what it means, I myself can’t help but be thankful.
+So as I think about this day and what it means, I’m thankful.
 As 2011 draws to a close, I can’t help but think about the incredible year this has been and all that I have to be thankful for.

 I’m thankful for all the amazing people who read my website.
 I’m still not sure why you do it, but I thank you for filling my comment section with thoughtful discussion.
 It makes me strive to be better and produce great content.